a2396064914/AntiVPN/README.md

 `/antivpn` will list subcommands.
 You can allow a TShock group to utilize this command by adding the `antivpn` permission to it.

 By default AntiVPN will be enabled at server start and will function every time a player joins, using the ipdata API to check their IP.
-Once the rate limit is hit on ipdata, IPHub will be used instead until the same occurs. **It is unlikely both APIs would be rate limited at any given time, though the possibility exists.**
+Once the rate limit is hit on ipdata, IPHub will be used instead until the same occurs. **It is unlikely both APIs would be rate limited at any given time; if this happens, the IP will be skipped.**

 ### There are currently three subcommands:
  * `status` - Prints the current AntiVPN state (enabled/disabled) and the API being used.